carlobeckmann2602/publication-recommender/README.md

 ### Dev Mode

 1. Create a .env.dev file in the backend folder based on .env.example.
-2. Create a .env.dev file in the frontend folder based on .env.example
+2. Create a .env file in the frontend folder based on .env.example
 3. Run

 ```bash